 I’ve largely jumped off the soapbox because I realized something: no one is listening.
 Most readers of this blog are digging into those kinds of posts they already either agree or disagree with, and I’m not changing anyone’s mind.
 So it just feels like a fool’s errand to keep trying.

-Max Kennerly didn’t get this memo and writes a really nice post today shedding more light on the reality of this epidemic, one that we have not made a real dent into despite a lot of smart people trying to help solve the problem.
+Max Kennerly didn’t get this memo and writes a really nice post (that is no longer available) today shedding more light on the reality of this epidemic, one that we have not made a real dent into despite a lot of smart people trying to help solve the problem.

 I believe, as Max does, that most doctors put their patients first and order the exact amount of testing and treatment they need.
 In fact, I think defensive medicine is a problem primarily because doctors care so much for their patients; they want what is best for them regardless of the cost.
 Is this a problem?
 Maybe on a macro-level.
 But we have bigger problems than the byproducts of doctors caring too much about their patients.

-(2018 Update: There is better data now on the idea that doctors are performing unnecessary tests.
-So maybe some of my “doctors are good people who would not provide unnecessary tests of people to protect themselves” optimism may have been a little bit ill-founded.)
+(2022 Update: There is better data now on the idea that doctors are performing unnecessary tests.
+So maybe some of my “doctors are good people who would not provide unnecessary tests of people to protect themselves” optimism may have been a bit ill-founded.)

 Doctors also practice defensive medicine because they don’t want to be blamed for hurting their patients outside of the litigation fears.
 Forget lawsuits, can you imagine being blamed for the death of another person?
 Whether the accuser is right or wrong, there has to be an unbearable pain that comes with that.